NeuraByte-UCSD-ITS/nutrirate/README.md

 | `'rating'`    | Rating given        |
 | `'review'`    | Review text         |

-**Given the datasets, we are investigating whether the nutritional quality (the protein content), is associated with user ratings** After merging the datasets by recipe ID, the resulting data includes nutritional details (extracted from a string column), user ratings, and computed average ratings per recipe.
+**Given the datasets, we are investigating whether the nutritional quality (the protein content), is associated with user ratings.** After merging the datasets by recipe ID, the resulting data includes nutritional details (extracted from a string column), user ratings, and computed average ratings per recipe.
 One suggestion is to explicitly define what “high” and “low” protein means (for example, using the median or mean protein value as a cutoff).

 To answer this question, we defined “high” and “low” protein recipes:
 - **High-Protein Recipes:** those with protein values greater than or equal to the median protein content